luci/recipes-py/README.recipes.md

 Args:
-  parent_inv (str): the name of the invocation to be updated. step_name (str): name of the step. source_spec (SourceSpec): The source information to apply to the given
+  parent_inv (str): the name of the invocation to be updated. step_name (str): name of the step. source_spec (luci.resultdb.v1.SourceSpec): The source information
-    invocation name
+    to apply to the given invocation.

 &mdash; **def [upload\_invocation\_artifacts](/recipe_modules/resultdb/api.py#295)(self, artifacts, parent_inv=None, step_name=None):**